-Developers and operators have a financial stake in enabling a diverse range of services, and empowering them to optimize networks to meet competing needs will result in the highest possible quality of experience for the largest number of users.
+Developers and operators have an incentive to enable a diverse range of services, and empowering them to optimize networks to meet competing needs will result in the highest possible quality of experience for the largest number of users.
 The business case for massive 5G investment can only be made by being able to support all potential applications.
-Current simplistic views of network neutrality are blind to the fact that different types of applications have different network requirements.

 The U.S. wireless industry is at a critical juncture.
 The United States has assumed global leadership in 4G and enjoys deep LTE penetration, leading smartphone platforms, and a vibrant application ecosystem.
 But globally, countries and companies are investing in and concentrating on what will come next with 5G.
-Constraining 5G with rules that unnecessarily undermine its potential is economic folly.
+Constraining 5G with rules that unnecessarily undermine its potential would harm the United States' ability to lead the world in 5G technologies and deployment.